UniversalDependencies/docs/_fr/dep/iobj.md

 iobj(parle, se)
 ~~~

-FrenchSpoken also uses the `iobj` relation for a nominal which corresponds to a dative objects i.e. a nominal that is a core argument of the verb but is not its subject or (direct) object.
+**UD_French-Spoken** also uses the `iobj` relation for a nominal which corresponds to a dative objects i.e. a nominal that is a core argument of the verb but is not its subject or (direct) object.

 ~~~ sdparse
 Nous vous conseillons ce charmant petit restaurant. \n We recommend you this lovely restaurant.